dirakx1/application/devops/README.md

 * We will use GKE, Gcloud sdk and GCR (google cloud docker registry), but other cloud providers could be use the same referenced solution.
 * We are not giving much tought IAC (infrastructure as a code) tests.
+* Alert policies and monitoring are also out of scope.